GitbookIO/slate-edit-table/README.md

 ### TablePosition

 An instance of `TablePosition` represents a position within a table (row and column).
-You can get your current position in a table by using `plugin.utils.getPosition(state)`.
+You can get your current position in a table by using `plugin.utils.getPosition(value)`.

 #### `position.getWidth() => number`